JayenKerai/RabbitSimulator2020/README.md

 * Implement breeding with new program
 * Implement requirements from phase 2 with the new program
 ### Successes
-* Sucessfully got program to store dead rabbits and live rabbits in the correct files
+* Successfully got program to store dead rabbits and live rabbits in the correct files
 ### Improvement
-* Need more involvment from the extended team - difficult to coordinate as interviews are in progress
+* Need more involevment from the extended team - difficult to coordinate as interviews are in progress

 ## Sprint 16 (16.15 - 17.15, 29 Jan 2020)
 * Implement breeding with new program